Aesthetic appeal

 look in these spaces.
 Other

-have minimal use of decoration.
+more functional spaces have minimal use of decoration.
 Kitchens are activity zones that can be made cheerful and inviting with pleasant colours of cabinets or countertops, some artwork on the walls, and attractive tiles.
 These days, utensils, crockery, and cutlery are aesthetically

 and artistically designed